 Subject Intent and Overviews

 Our curriculum has been carefully designed to ensure that learning is progressive and develops knowledge, skills and understanding within each subject discipline.
 Information regarding the content for each year group can be found in the overview documents below which detail how our curriculum is implemented.
-We follow a two year cycle; in the school year 2022-2023 we are in Cycle 2.
-If you wish to know more about our curriculum offer, please contact your child's Phase Leader or Mrs Wheatcroft (Curriculum Lead).
+We follow a two year cycle; in the school year 2023 - 2024 we are in Cycle 1.
+If you wish to know more about our curriculum offer, please contact your child's class teacher or Mrs Wheatcroft (Curriculum Lead).

 At Winchcombe Abbey it is our intent that all children will aspire to be accomplished, independent readers, self-motivated to read widely for a range of purposes and to enjoy reading for the joy and stimulation it can bring.
 Children at Winchcombe Abbey will achieve fluency in their reading: reading with confidence, intonation and clarity.
 As such, they will have a secure understanding of how reading enables them to acquire and build their knowledge of the world, whilst being a vital tool to communicate their thoughts, feelings and ideas.
 Through a broad reading diet of fiction, non-fiction and poetry, children will seek to stretch their imaginations and learn more about themselves and their world.
 Equipped with a positive attitude to reading, children will believe in the power of reading to develop them as citizens and individuals: developing their emotional and social intelligence, expanding their knowledge of others and cultures of the worlds, ultimately helping to inform their own beliefs.